balena-io/docs/shared/getting-started/exampleProjects/generic/rpi-nodejs.md

 {{> icon class="octicon octicon-mark-github" }}
 [Repository]({{ $links.githubPlayground }}/audio-stock-ticker)

-The audio stock ticker will verbally announce a list of your favourite stocks every couple of minutes or hours, depending on how you configure it.
+The audio stock ticker will verbally announce a list of your favorite stocks every couple of minutes or hours, depending on how you configure it.
 For this project you will need some head phones or speakers to connect to the **{{ $device.name }}'s** audio jack.

 ### Servo motor control in Node.js